-Any underwriters, broker-dealers or agents participating in the distribution of the common shares covered by this prospectus may be deemed to be "underwriters" within the meaning of the Securities Act of 1933, and any commissions received by any of those underwriters, broker-dealers or agents may be deemed to be underwriting commissions under the Securities Act of 1933.
+Any underwriters, broker-dealers or agents participating in the distribution of the Common Shares covered by this prospectus may be deemed to be "underwriters" within the meaning of the Securities Act of 1933, and any commissions received by any of those underwriters, broker-dealers or agents may be deemed to be underwriting commissions under the Securities Act of 1933.

-Some of the common shares covered by this prospectus may be sold in private transactions or under Rule 144 under the Securities Act of 1933 rather than under this prospectus.
+Some of the Common Shares covered by this prospectus may be sold in private transactions or under Rule 144 under the Securities Act of 1933 rather than under this prospectus.

-We may agree to indemnify certain of the selling shareholders against certain liabilities, including liabilities under the Securities Act of 1933.
-The selling shareholders may also agree to indemnify us against certain liabilities, including liabilities under the Securities Act of 1933, for information they furnished to us for use in this prospectus.
+We have agreed to indemnify certain Selling Shareholders against certain liabilities, including liabilities under the Securities Act of 1933.
+Certain Selling Shareholders have also agreed to indemnify us against certain liabilities, including liabilities under the Securities Act of 1933, for information he furnished to us for use in this prospectus.
+See "Selling Shareholders" herein.